Connected Choice and the Brouwer Fixed Point Theorem

-where $B_n$ is some standard enumeration of the open balls of $X$ with center in the dense subset and rational radius.
+By $\AA_-(X)$ we denote the set of closed subsets of a metric space $X$, where the index ``$-$'' indicates that we work with negative information.
+These are given by the representation $\psi_-:\IN^\IN\to\AA_-(X)$, defined by $\psi_-(p):=X\setminus\bigcup_{i=0}^\infty B_{p(i)}$, where $B_n$ is some standard enumeration of the open balls of $X$ with center in the dense subset and rational radius.
 The computable points in $\AA_-(X)$ are called {\em co-c.e.\ closed sets}.
 We now define closed choice for the case of computable metric spaces.